Skip to main content

 • Spring term 1 and term 2 = Animal Farm.
 An allegorical tale exploring the corrupt nature of man and beast whilst depicting the Russian Revolution to introduce powerful ideologies of power, corruption and voice.

 • Summer term 1 and term 2 = Twelfth Night.
-A Shakesperian romantic comedy exploring gender roles and mistaken identities to allow students to gain an insight into the context, structure and language of Shakespeare.
+A Shakespearean romantic comedy exploring gender roles and mistaken identities to allow students to gain an insight into the context, structure and language of Shakespeare.

 Year 8 (Power)